Alibabade/academic-kickstart/content/authors/admin/_index.md

 ---

 I obtained my PhD degree on Computer Vision and Deep Learning at National Centre for Computer Animation, Bournemouth University, UK, 2020.
 My research focuses on image/video based neural style transfer, in particular, photo style transfer, coherent video style transfer and geometry texture synthesis using deep learning techniques.
 I received my M.Eng. and B.Sci. degrees from Department of Computer Science at Jilin University in 2016 and 2013, respectively.

+I like to try new things about programming and applications.
+And I love sharing ideas with people and learning from them as well.
+I post many things on this website, and hope you'll find something interesting.